Q&A About Simply Heavenly with Director Darryl Davis

 Q: Tell us what happens in this play.

-A: Simply Heavenly is the story about a Harlem man, ailment Jesse, viagra and his quest – along with his neighbors and other locals – to find happiness.
-Of course, store happiness is different for everyone.
+A: Simply Heavenly is the story about a Harlem man, Jesse, and his quest – along with his neighbors and other locals – to find happiness.
+Of course, happiness is different for everyone.
 And for Jesse, happiness involves figuring out the right course with his lady friends: Jesse and his wife are long separated, but Jesse doesn’t have the money for a divorce.
 His new girlfriend, Joyce, won’t marry him unless the divorce is final, and adding to the complexity is Zarita, a very flirtatious character trying to attract Jesse’s attention.

 Q: How does the music add to the story?

 A: The blues and jazz music adds so much to the experience!
 In addition to just being fun, the music gives the characters a chance to express their deepest emotions, and it allows the audience to share those emotions.

 Q: What is the audience going to relate to most about this play?

 A: I think everyone is going to relate to these characters because they are hard-working, everyday people.
 They’re good folks.
 I think people will definitely have the most fun with Zarita!
 And I think that after the play ends, people will continue thinking about Jesse and Joyce’s journey to find happiness.

 Q: How does this play compare to Langston Hughes’ other works?